-It can be tempting to tell small white lies on your CV, especially if a role ended badly or if you don’t have a lot of experience.
-We absolutely can’t tell you how detrimental this is to your career.
+It can be tempting to tell small white lies as you write a UK CV.
+Especially if a role ended badly or if you don’t have a lot of experience.
+We can’t tell you how detrimental this is to your career.
 Avoid lying about the incident, the time you were at a role or where you went to university.
 (The latter is degree fraud and carries a prison sentence!)

 Just don’t do it.
-Don’t ever elaborate or inflate the truth.
 Your CV is a factual document.

 Remember – everyone started somewhere.
 You’re not expected to have the experience of a twenty-something at 18.
 Showing that you're enthusiastic, positive, and ready to learn will put you in an excellent position to be chosen as a candidate.